sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) Migrate incrementally — leaf components first, then containers; HOC/render props bridge the gap during transition**

 **Explanation:** Hooks cannot be used inside class components — they are function component only.
 Safe migration: 1) **Leaf components** — no children, no complex lifecycle — convert first (lowest risk).
 2) **Custom hooks** — extract reusable logic into hooks; class components can consume them via HOC wrapper.
 3) **Container components** — convert after leaf dependencies are done.
 4) `React.forwardRef` when the function component needs ref forwarding.
-5) `componentDidCatch` â†’ Error Boundary class components are the exception: React has no hook for error boundaries yet.
+5) `componentDidCatch` → Error Boundary class components are the exception: React has no hook for error boundaries yet.

 </details>